gablg1/pythereum/README.md

 ```
 The last argument `'storage["foo"] = args["my_arg"]'` is the actual code for the contract.
 Instead of Solidity and the EVM, our implementation accepts regular Python code!

 Under the hood our contract is just an Ethereum Account containing the above code and an initially empty storage.
-The contract
+This particular contract got stored at address `9b241ab9`.

 # Calling your contract
 To call your newly created contract just submit a 0 ether transaction to the contract's addresss: